 Capacity: 4TB | Interface: USB 3.0

-The latest generation of the Western Digital My Passport Ultra range of external hard drives has landed, coming in sizes from 1TB to 4TB.
+The latest generation of the Western Digital My Passport Ultra range of external hard drives is here, coming in sizes from 1TB to 4TB, and they’re among the best external hard drives out there.
 It features cloud storage and 256-AES encryption, along with WD's own software suite.

 It is a good performer when it comes to data transfer speeds but doesn't come near the top of the leaderboard.
 Unsurprisingly, it doesn't reach the top speeds of solid state external drives, but for external hard drives based on traditional HDDs, this is the drive to consider.